PX4/PX4-Avoidance/README.md

 ### PX4 Autopilot

-Parameters to set trough QGC:
+Parameters to set through QGC:
 * MPC_OBS_AVOID to 1
 * SYS_COMPANION to 57600 or